Google Campaign Manager is a Google Marketing Platform tool which can be used by advertisers to streamline ad management.

-While it is first and foremost an ad server, Campaign Manager has several added features and benefits that make it a useful tool for end to end media campaign execution, from planning campaigns through to reporting on them.
-Advertisers can use Campaign Manager to target ads anywhere (instead of exclusively in Google Ads, for example) which makes it a great tool if you are running large display campaigns across multiple platforms.
+While it is first and foremost an ad server, Campaign Manager has several added features that make it a useful tool for end to end media campaign execution.
+From planning campaigns through to reporting on them, advertisers can use Campaign Manager to target ads anywhere (instead of exclusively in Google Ads, for example) making it a great tool if you are running large display campaigns across multiple platforms.

 Campaign Manager can be used in conjunction with display platforms like Display & Video 360, which begs the question – why would advertisers use Campaign Manager?